 MariaMole is an OpenSource IDE for Arduino.
 Like the original Arduino environment, MariaMole makes easy for users to create Arduino software.
 But, while the Arduino IDE is focused on making things the easiest possible for beginners, MariaMole brings some features that experienced users are used to find on professional IDEs.
 You can see more about it on its oficial webpage

 This tutorial will help you with your first steps on MariaMole environment.
-Click on the images to enlarge them.
-So, let's go:
+Let's go.

 As this is the first time you're opening it, it has no previous configuration.
 So you'll need to define some things.

 2 - Are you on Linux or Windows